 There are multiple defenses that may be available to you, including arguing that it was an illegal arrest or a faulty field sobriety test.
-The most important thing you can do after a DUI arrest is to contact a criminal defense attorney as soon as possible.
-Talking to an attorney right away could mean you have a chance at keeping your license.
+The most important thing you can do after a DUI arrest (especially if your license suspension is on the line) is to contact a criminal defense attorney as soon as possible.
+Talking to an attorney right away could help you avoid DUI convictions and license suspension.

 - Driving to and from work